The Australian Childcare Alliance (ACA) is a not-for-profit, member-funded organisation advocating for the future of Australia's children.

 The work of the Board is supported by a Working Group, which includes the six Board Members, along with other participants from the five ACA State Bodies.

-Every one of our Board Members is an early learning service owner/operator, working for ACA's Executive Committee on a voluntary basis in their own personal time.
+All of our Board Members are early learning service owner/operators, who volunteer their own personal time to work for ACA's Executive Committee on a regular basis.

 We are extremely grateful to our Board Members for dedicating their time and efforts to the regular Board discussions and work projects, and for bringing a wealth of operational knowledge and experience to ACA's important role of advocating for the sector, with a view to ensuring a future where every child in Australia has the best start in life.